bastianjakobi/VueRooms/README.md

-# VueRooms
+# vRooms
-VueRooms is a room based video chat application made with Vue.js, Vuetify and the Jitsi IFrame API.
+vRooms is a room based video chat application made with Vue.js, Vuetify and the Jitsi IFrame API.

 ## Project setup
 ```